Root number in integer parameter families of elliptic curves

-\begin{proof} Let $P$ be a homogeneous polynomial associated to a place of $\E$ that is neither of type $I_0$ nor of type $I_0^*$.
-The function $h_p$ is a product over the square factors of $P(t)$ not dividing $\delta$.
-By hypothesis \ref{hup1} and \ref{hup2}, the square factors of $P(t_1)$ and $P(t_2)$ are the same except for $p_0$.
+\begin{proof} Let $P$ be a 1-variable irreducible polynomial associated to a place of $\E$ that is neither of type $I_0$ nor of type $I_0^*$.
+The function $h_P$ is a product over the square factors of $P(t)$ not dividing $\delta$.
+By hypothesis \ref{hup1} and \ref{hup2}, the square factors of $P(t_1)$ and $P(t_2)$ are the same except for $q_0$.
 Hence,

 where $\lambda_P$ depends on the type of reduction of $\E$ at $P$.

 \begin{itemize} \item[$\bullet$] Suppose the reduction at $P$ has type $II$, $II^*$, $IV$ or $IV^*$.
 Then $\lambda_P=\left(\frac{-3}{p}\right)$ and by hypothesis, it is equal to $-1$.
 Hence $h_P(t_1)=-h_P(t_2)$.